Phoenix Rising Yoga Therapy Essentials

 Duration: One week (4 webinars interspersed with self study assignments)

-Schedule: Typically a Saturday/Sunday for 4.5 hours, one hour on Wednesday and 4.5 hours on the last Saturday
+Schedule: Typically a Saturday/Sunday for 4.5 hours, one hour on a weekday evening and 4.5 hours on the last Saturday

 Prerequisites: Previous yoga experience recommended